Samovar: Iran

 Samovar culture has an analog in Iran and is maintained by expatriates around the world.
 In Iran, samovars have been used for at least two centuries (roughly since the era of close political and ethnic contact between Russia and Iran started), and electrical, oil-burning or natural gas-consuming samovars are still common.
 Samovar is samăvar in Persian.
 Iranian craftsmen used Persian art motifs in their samovar production.
 The Iranian city of Borujerd has been the main centre of samovar production and a few workshops still produce hand-made samovars.
 Borujerd's samovars are often made with German silver, in keeping with the famous Varsho-Sazi artistic style.
 The art samovars of Borujerd are often displayed in Iranian and Western museums as illustrations of Iranian art and handicraft.

 Kashmir

-Kashmiri samovars are made of copper with engraved or embossed calligraphic motifs.
+Kashmiri samovars are made of copper, sometimes with engraved or embossed calligraphic motifs.
 In fact in Kashmir, there were two variants of samovar.
 The copper samovar was used by Muslims and that of brass was used by local Hindus called Kashmiri Pandit.
 The brass samovars were nickel-plated inside.
 Inside a samovar there is a fire-container in which charcoal and live coals are placed.
 Around the fire-container there is a space for water to boil.
 Green tea leaves, salt, cardamom, and cinnamon are put into the water.